-HPV testing at CAPS Pregnancy Clinics is simple, quick, and confidential to ensure your comfort and peace of mind.
-If you believe you might have contracted HPV, please call or schedule an appointment with CAPS Pregnancy Clinics to get tested via a pap smear, and get educated about HPV.
+HPV testing through your healthcare provider is simple and quick to ensure your comfort and peace of mind.
+If you believe you might have contracted HPV, get tested and get educated about HPV.

 If you intend to self-test, note that the HPV tests on the market are only used to help screen women at certain ages and with certain Pap test findings, for cervical cancer and may not properly screen for the disease in all women.

 What if I have an abnormal PAP smear?

 Because of the link between HPV and cancer, your doctor will most likely perform a Colposcopy, a procedure where the doctor uses a lighted magnifying device to look at your cervix and take a biopsy.
 This allows further testing to monitor any problems with the health of your cervix.
 You may need to be examined every three to six months until your doctor determines all the infected tissue is removed or has gone away on its own.
 If your Doctor feels further treatment for HPV is necessary, one of the following procedures may be performed:

 - LEEP – Loop Electrosurgical Excision Procedure – a procedure where a thin, low-voltage electrified wire loop is used to cut out the abnormal tissue.
 The intent is to remove the abnormal cells and therefore the infection.

 - Cryotherapy – The doctor will freeze the abnormal cells with liquid carbon dioxide, which will destroy them.
 It is not effective if the abnormal cells are high in the cervical canal.